0803phoenix/Fitness-tracker-frontend/README.md

 <!-- Create React application
 Create Structure of Project - component, model, services, naming conventions for all as defined Dependencies required
-1. For Designing Bootstrap or material Ui or Both
+1. For Designing Bootstrap or material Ui or Both - npm install react-router-bootstrap, npm install react-bootstrap
-2. For Navigation- react-router-dom, router-dom
+2. For Navigation- react-router-dom, router-dom --npm install react-router-dom
-3. For Integration with backend - Axios
+3. For Integration with backend - Axios-npm install axios
 4. For state management - Redux(Optional)
 -->